|Distribution:||Queensland and New South Wales in rainforest and tall open forests. Also occurs in New Guinea.|

 Photo: Brian Walters

-In tropical areas of its natural habitat some trees grow to 25 metres with a stem diameter of 30 cm or more, but further south it is much smaller.
+In tropical areas of its natural habitat some trees grow to 25 metres with a stem diameter of 30 cm or more, but further south it is often much smaller.
 In cultivation it is usually only a small, very slender and upright tree up to 10 metres high.
 Bark is grey and roughish, and the branches are sparse, radiating in whorls from the main stem.
 The deep lustrous green leaves, which resemble those of Pittosporum, are alternately grouped at the ends of the twiggy branchlets, oval-oblong in shape, and 7-15 cm long.

 This is a very fine flowering tree that begins to bloom in early spring, when the fragrant, open, tubular flowers are cream-coloured.
 They darken with age to a deep sulphur yellow before they drop.
 In some forms the flowers may have a reddish centre.
 The effect of masses of cream and yellow flowers is very lovely.
 The flowering period extends to early summer.
 The 4 cm diameter flowers in terminal corymbs are sweetly scented, and about the size and shape of those of the frangipani, from which the common name is derived.
 In other respects the tree bears no resemblance.